Aquatic Therapy for adults and children

 Pool sessions are for men and women, and are run by male and female therapists.

-Patients using walking aids will need to use the Aquatic Therapy walking frames in the pool side area, due to the risk of slippery floor surfaces.
+The floor surfaces in the pool area can be slippery.
+Patients using walking aids will need to use the Aquatic Therapy walking frames in the pool area.

 Parents of young children having Aquatic Therapy will be allowed into the pool area.